beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 *This step is non-configurable and does output logs.*

+> **🤖 Note:**
-> Note: dependencies in your project's root `package.json` are not available to your individual Functions; you should treat deps in the root as developer dependencies only.
+> - Dependencies in your project's root `package.json` are not available to your individual Functions; you should treat deps in the root as developer dependencies only.
 >
-> To ensure a dependency is available to a given Function, `cd` into that function's folder and install it there.
+>   - To ensure a dependency is available to a given Function, `cd` into that function's folder and install it there.
 >
-> To install global deps, install them to `src/shared` – but mind dependency bloat! **Function dirs must weigh in under 5MB uncompressed.**
+>   - To install global deps, install them to `src/shared` – but mind dependency bloat! **Function dirs must weigh in under 5MB uncompressed.**

 ### **Build**